teodoraistrate/MONOPOLY_RESEAU/README.md

 camel.component.jms.connection-factory.password=
 ```

-and set the properties provided in class.
+and set the properties provided in class.g